The Ultimate Day Trip to Hiroshima and Miyajima

 (COST: Free; OPEN: 24/7)

-After walking around the dome and contemplating what it means, continue your Hiroshima itinerary by crossing the bridge to the Peace Memorial Park.
+After walking around the dome and contemplating its meaning, continue your Hiroshima itinerary by crossing the bridge to Peace Memorial Park.

-However, there are a few Must-Sees in the park that you should include in your Hiroshima 1-day itinerary.
+However, there are a few must-see places in the park that you should include in your Hiroshima 1-day itinerary.

 1. Peace Bell